 The Mothers of Invention released the double LP, Freak Out in 1966.
-Frank Zappa and his band of misfits took full advantage of having four albums sides at their disposal.
+Frank Zappa and his band of misfits took full advantage of having four album sides at their disposal.
 A mix of psychedelic rock, doo-wop, kazoo solos, and avant-garde soundscapes, Freak Out is not an easy album to process.

 A carefully designed gatefold helps listeners grasp the eclectic debut.
 Extensive liner notes provide a mix of humor, social commentary and biography.
 As a package, Freak Out is a veritable crash-course in all things Zappa.